 Where to Stay in Copper Canyon

-The hotel is located in Chihuahua, and it’s one of the best budget-friendly hotels to stay in.
+The hotel is located in Chihuahua, one of the best budget-friendly hotels.
 It offers numerous features to ensure your comfortable stay here, including;

 - Free WiFi